anna-math/frontalslicemethods/README.md

 # Frontal Slice Methods for T-product Systems

 **Content**
-This is the code repository for the research publication "Tensor Frontal Slice  Sketching Approaches to Large-Scale Linear Systems".
+This is the code repository for the research publication "Frontal Slice Approaches for Tensor Linear Systems".
-The manuscript of this paper can be accessed at https://arxiv.org/abs/1908.08864.
+The manuscript of this paper can be accessed at https://arxiv.org/abs/2408.13547.

  - We provided a set of illustrative code of sketching methods for solving t-product tensor linear system that serves as a proof of concept, and also a set of robust code that can be executed for accompanying datasets.
  -  Reproducible MATLab Code